mrettl/conforce/README.md

 )
 ````

-This yields the configurational forces at the element nodes:
+This yields the configurational forces at the element nodes for a single CPE4R element
+and the deformation based formulation ("dbf"):

 ````
 array([[[ 0., -5.],